houseofmackee/BrightcovePY/README.md

 **-v**: video ID of a single video to be processed, e.g. -v 123456789001

+**-t**: account ID for account to use if different from ID in the JSON, e.g. -v 123456789001

 **-q**: CMS API search query to filter videos to be processed.
 Please make sure you put it in quotes, e.g. -q "+state:INACTIVE +name:video"

 **-a**: run processing async using multi-threading (only use if you know what you are doing)